always-cache/always-cache/README.md

 [Slides](intro-nordicjs-2022/100-http-cache-hit-rate-ericselin.pdf) [Transcript-ish](intro-nordicjs-2022/100-http-cache-hit-rate-ericselin.md)

-## Efficient cache updating
+## Revalidate rather than invalidate

-The caching behavior of `Always-Cache` is managed mainly via response headers - just like any other HTTP cache.
+The caching behavior of `Always-Cache` follows the HTTP caching standard (RFC 9111) and is managed mainly via response headers - just like any other HTTP cache.
 Cache entries are updated both automatically when the content is about to become stale, and on demand when content is updated (e.g. via a `POST` request).

 ### Automatic updates of stale content

-Before a cached response becomes stale, the cache is updated with a new response.
-This behavior is described in the HTTP Caching RFC.
-You can specify your desired caching with the standard `Cache-Control` header or the custom `Always-Cache-Control` header.
-The advantage of the latter is that it only affects `Always-Cache` and is not sent to the client.
+Before a cached response becomes stale, the cache is updated with a new response (rather than marking the response stale).
+When this happens is determined based on [response freshness](https://www.rfc-editor.org/rfc/rfc9111#name-freshness), following the standard.

 ### On-demand updates of updated content

-Cached URLs that need to be updated are defined in the `Always-Cache-Update` header.
-For instance, when a client issues a `POST` request to your backend that updates data shown on `/index.html`, just pass that URL in the header.
-(Standard HTTP caching does not take into account how to invalidate (i.e. pruge) content from caches, which is a shame.)
+When content is updated, the cache is updated (rather than invalidated) as is needed.
+Which URLs to update follows the [standard invalidation rules](https://www.rfc-editor.org/rfc/rfc9111#name-invalidating-stored-respons), and happens when `Always-Cache` receives an ["unsafe request"](https://www.rfc-editor.org/rfc/rfc9110.html#name-common-method-properties).
+In addition to the standard invalidation methods, it is also possible to use the custom `Cache-Update` HTTP header (see below).

+## Caching safe POST requests

+The `POST` HTTP method is by definition unsafe.
+However, in practice, POST requests are oftentimes used only for reading data and are thus "safe".
+It is, for instance, very common for complicated read operations from a web frontend to use the body of a POST request to transmit query parameters.
+GraphQL is an entire query language / API that works exclusively on top of POST requests.
+While requests that change state - unsafe requests - should never be cached, POST requests are in practice not always unsafe in the wild.
+It would of course be very useful to cache such safe POST requests.
+This is exactly what `Always-Cache` does.

+In order to cache a response to a POST request, set explicit freshness for the response and indicate that this request was safe with the `safe` directive - e.g. `Cache-Control: s-maxage=600; safe`.
+Then future POST requests with the same body will receive the cached response (given the response is still fresh, of course).

+**This behavior technically violates the HTTP caching standard.
+However, this is with good reason and is applied on an opt-in basis by setting explicit freshness information.**

+> Note that at this time, automatic revalidation of POST requests does not work.

 ## Pre-caching, i.e. cache warming

 > Pre-caching is not yet ported to open source version

 Traditionally, HTTP caches store responses when requests come in for a particular URL.
-However, serving cached content means even the first request should be served from cache. `Always-Cache` will therefore cache the entire site or API before any requests come in.
+However, serving only cached content means even the first request should be served from cache. `Always-Cache` will therefore cache the entire site or API before any requests come in.
 You can think of this as Ahead-Of-Time caching instead of Just-In-Time caching.
 Or simply "pre-caching" or "cache warming".

 In order for pre-caching to work, `Always-Cache` needs to know all possible URLs in order to cache them.
 URLs are collected from the following sources: